abangdd/nobodyDL/README.md

 	and also some cons:
-	no training from scratch codes provided, I am sorry for that
+	no training from scratch codes provided, I am sorry for that I have no experiences in using other machine learning tools, so you may need to convert these model files to according formats of other tools

 	and some explanations:
 	it's unfair to compare deep learning tools while using different models, so I restrict myslef to use moderate GPU resources, moderate model size, most well-known network layers, etc
-	I have no experiences in using other machine learning tools, so you may need to convert these model files to according formats before using them in other tools

 	and some TODOs:
 	I found 2 dead filters (all zero) in the first layer, is that commom in other DL tools?
 If so, the accuracy can be enhanced without training more epochs the parameter sync implementation needs to be improved before I finished building a 4 GPU system multi-scale training and inference
-	learning Markdown syntax
+	providing some tools to migrate models into mobile DL frameworks automatically learning Markdown syntax

 	with some thoughts: